 There are two major times of communication:, one is when the piece is in process, and two is when it’s time to review the final piece.
 The vast majority of communication should have taken place directly between people during the process.
 When reviewing, the communication should follow the process outlined in the next section.

-Hopefully the process outlined here will improve and clarify the Post Production Process and help us continue to achieve our goals of high quality, high impact video segments for our clients.
+Hopefully the process outlined here will improve and clarify the Post-production Process and help us continue to achieve our goals of high-quality, high-impact video segments for our clients.

-6.2 Post Production Roles
+6.2 Post-production Roles

-This section outlines the roles in the post production process and the review process for all video content created by School Improvement Network.
+This section outlines the roles in the post-production process and the review process for all video content created by School Improvement Network.

 While there may be, from time to time, special circumstances that create deviations from this process, I expect us to follow this procedure 100% of the time.
 First, let’s review the players in the process.

-General Roles in the Post Production Process
+General Roles in the Post-production Process

 Each of us own the final quality of the pieces we do.
 While we share that common goal of making the pieces the best that they can be, there is the potential of confusion and even irritation when one part of the process crosses over into a perceived or actual responsibility of another process.

-This is the outline for the roles of each team member as they relate to the post production process, it is not a complete job description:
+This is the outline for the roles of each team member as they relate to the post-production process, it is not a complete job description:

 Director of Content Development

 The DCD keeps the schedule and the work flowing for the entire department along with other responsibilities.
-Daily Scrum meetings are held with post production teams to track work and keep snags to a minimum.
+Daily Scrum meetings are held with post-production teams to track work and keep snags to a minimum.

 Producers